 ‘Stunning’ prior to slaughter is legally required in many countries including Australia.
-It is intended to cause unconsciousness so that slaughter may be carried out without avoidable fear, anxiety, pain, suffering, or distress.
-The most common methods to stun pigs are electric stunning and exposure to high concentrations of carbon dioxide gas (CO2).
+It is intended to cause unconsciousness so that slaughter may be carried out without fear, anxiety, pain, suffering, or distress.
+The most common methods to stun pigs are electrical stunning and exposure to high concentrations of carbon dioxide gas (CO2).

-Stunning with CO2 gas offers benefits over electric stunning including the ability to stun animals in groups, with minimal restraint, less handling, and therefore potentially less stress before stunning.
+Stunning with CO2 gas offers benefits over electrical stunning including the ability to stun animals in groups, with minimal restraint, less handling, and therefore potentially less stress before stunning.
 There is also less reliance on the skills of the people operating the equipment.

 - there is variability between pigs’ responses to CO2

 - high concentrations of CO2 gas can cause significant pain and distress to pigs when inhaled (due to acute respiratory distress, i.e. difficulty breathing)

 Studies of pigs’ behaviour have found that most pigs will avoid high concentrations of CO2 gas if possible, and that almost 90% of pigs preferred to go without water for 72 hours than experience exposure to CO2 gas .

 What is RSPCA’s position on carbon dioxide stunning?